 Get help if you are clinically extremely vulnerable to coronavirus

-- You should continue to work from home where possible.
+You should continue to work from home where possible.
 If you cannot work from home, you can still attend your workplace as your workplace should be COVID-secure.
-Find out more about safety measures in your workplace.
-For example if you work in a supermarket, you can read the 'Shops and branches' guidance.

 Advice to the clinically extremely vulnerable has been and remains advisory.

-In line with what was announced on Monday 22 June 2020, the Government provided food boxes and medicine deliveries have now stopped.
+The Government food boxes have now stopped and are not due to be reintroduced.
 However, there are a number of ways you can still access support.

-If you're in this group and need urgent support
+If you are in this group and need urgent support

 Please contact our Community Hub: